 If you pledged a sector, you can use the duration of the operation to update the

 To find out how long it took to seal the sector, run:

 Then follow the instructions in the configuration reference linked above.

 The minimum pledge period is 6 months.
 However, the pledged sector can be replaced before then by replacing it with a new sector containing deals, as long as the replacement sector expires after the pledged sector.
 The following command marks a sector for upgrade:

 lotus-miner sectors mark-for-upgrade <sector number>

-The sector should become inactive within 24 hours.
-From that point, the pledged storage can be re-used to store real data associated with real storage deals.
+The sector should become inactive within 24 hours after a new replacement sector has sealed.
+From that point, the pledged storage can be re-used for new sectors.